Identification

 Safe handling precautions, storage conditions, and workplace requirements

 Keep away from heat, sparks, open flames, hot surfaces. – No smoking.
 This material contains an organic peroxide.
 Heating may cause hazardous decomposition.
 Hazardous decomposition products from peroxides are flammable and can be explosive under confinement.
 Inhalation of fumes from overheating "TEFLON" PTFE may cause polymer fume fever, a temporary flu-like illness with fever, chills and sometimes cough, of approximately 24 hours duration.
 Wash hands and other exposed areas with mild soap and water before eating, drinking or smoking and when leaving work.
+Provide good ventilation in process area to prevent formation of vapor.
 Avoid breathing vapor, mist or spray.
 Use only outdoors or in a well-ventilated area.
 Avoid dust formation.

 Keep only in the original container in a cool, well ventilated place away from children.
 Keep container tightly closed.
 Store in a cool, dry, ventilated area, away from incompatible substances.
 Keep from freezing.